 The British Airways First Lounge at Gatwick is the best airport lounge in Gatwick South Terminal, without any doubt.
 It is a peaceful rest bite away from the busy Terminal.
 It offers great runways views, loads of natural light, and a better menu than any other airport lounge in Gatwick, and this includes a better menu than the Business Club Lounge at Gatwick South which I have already reviewed with pictures.

-It is, in most other ways, very similar to the British Airways Business Lounge at Gatwick, with similar seating, identical decor, and the same floor to ceiling window offering great views.
-The main difference is that the First lounge is smaller and more intimate with a quieter atmosphere and arguably a slightly better view of the planes.
+In most other ways, it is very similar to the British Airways Business Lounge at Gatwick, with similar seating, identical decor, and the same floor-to-ceiling window offering great views.
+The main difference is that the First lounge is smaller and more intimate, with a quieter atmosphere and arguably a slightly better view of the planes.

-By comparison, the Business lounge is partially overlooking an airport road and the top of part of the terminal, the First lounge is at the better end of the building and has uninterrupted views of the planes.
+By comparison, the Business lounge partially overlooks an airport road and the top of part of the terminal.
+The First lounge is at the better end of the building and has uninterrupted views of the planes.

 - Honey Roasted Bacon Loin with Parsley cream sauce